saikongara/AccessKeeper/README.md

 ## Conclusion

 This Terraform module simplifies the management of authentication for an Azure Data Engineering Platform, ensuring that the necessary permissions are correctly assigned to the appropriate Azure AD groups.
-For further details, refer to the individual module documentation within the `modules` directory.
+For further details, refer to the terraform documentation.